Coronavirus digest: US hits six-month high in new daily cases | DW | 06.08.2021

 Here are some more developments on the coronavirus front from around the world:

-Germany's public health agency, the Robert Koch Institute, on Friday reported an increase of 3,448 coronavirus cases, bringing the total number of cases in Germany to 3,784,433 since the pandemic began.
+Germany's public health agency, the Robert Koch Institute, on Friday reported 3,448 coronavirus cases for the past day, bringing the total number of cases in Germany to 3,784,433 since the pandemic began.
 The death toll rose by 24 to 91,754.

 The seven-day incidence rate per 100,000 people climbed above 20 for the first time since spring.

-Despite the surge in infections in the United States, thousands of bikers are converging on the Black Hills in the Midwestern state of South Dakota for the Sturgis Motorcycle Rally, which starts Friday.
+Despite the surge in infections in the United States, thousands of bikers are converging in the Black Hills in the Midwestern state of South Dakota for the Sturgis Motorcycle Rally, which starts Friday.

 In Australia, the southeastern state of Victoria with its population of 7 million entered its sixth lockdown since the pandemic began, weeks after exiting its last one.